AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 The above problems gave rise to PulsePilot, the guide for which you are reading right now!
 PulsePilot was designed with both patients and healthcare professionals in mind to solve the 2 main problems identified above!

 We hope that PulsePilot can bridge the information gap between you and your doctor, and we wish you a speedy recovery.
-D

 > ❗ This application is still in [*beta phase*](#glossary).
 As such it is not complete and more features will be added in future versions.
 Stay tuned for updates!